crossbario/txaio/docs/overview.rst

 https://github.com/tavendo/AutobahnPython/blob/master/autobahn/wamp/protocol.py#L410

 We are releasing it in the hopes these utilities are useful on their own to other projects using event-based Python.
+Only authors of "library style" code are likely to be interested in this -- new application code should use your favourite Python asynchronous I/O platform.

 Overview by Example